Asep5K/projek-yt/README.md

 - Download audio only: MP3 or FLAC, single or playlist.
 - Play videos or audio directly with `mpv`.
 - Choose specific video/audio format for download.
-- Rofi-based interactive menu for easy navigation.
+- yad-based interactive menu for easy navigation.
 - Desktop notifications for download/playback progress.

 ---